Welcome to the Office of Postdoctoral Affairs

 - Funding opportunities - Learn more about fellowships, grants, stipends, and travel awards.

-- Free National Postdoctoral Association membership - UNR is a sustaining member of the NPA.
-As a result, all UNR postdocs can become affiliate members free of cost.
+- Free National Postdoctoral Association membership - The University is a sustaining member of the NPA.
+As a result, postdocs can become affiliate members free of cost.

-- Postdoc career and professional development resources - Several opportunities to enhance postdoctoral training and career are available to UNR postdocs, both on and off campus.
+- Postdoc career and professional development resources - Several opportunities to enhance postdoctoral training and career are available to University postdocs, both on and off campus.

 - Individual Development Plan (IDP) - Resources on how to complete and submit your IDP.
-All postdocs are required to complete an IDP and meet with their advisors within the first three months after arriving at UNR.
+All postdocs are required to complete an IDP and meet with their advisors within the first three months after arriving at the University.

 - Campus resources - Additional resources useful to postdocs such as a campus map, parking information, laboratory training information and more.